brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

 :date: 2 August 2013

-It was exactly one month ago that the PyCon web site swung back into action for another exciting year, opening access to the app that accepts talk proposals!
+It was exactly one month ago that the PyCon site swung back into action for another exciting year.
-Submissions for
+Talk submissions for
 `Montréal 2014 <http://us.pycon.org/2014/>`_
-should by now be piling up quickly.
+are by now piling up quickly.

 .. raw:: html

    <blockquote class="twitter-tweet"><p>You can now view the Call For Proposals announcement on our blog at <a href="http://t.co/kt7P2PinIY">http://t.co/kt7P2PinIY</a></p>&mdash; @pycon <a href="https://twitter.com/pycon/statuses/352174928126148610">July 2, 2013</a></blockquote>

-This year, several people have already asked me about what a real talk proposal for PyCon actually looks like — including a few students at the
+This year, several people have asked me what a real PyCon talk proposal actually looks like — including a few students at the
 `Hacker School <https://www.hackerschool.com/>`_ in New York, where I served as a resident last month.
 While the official PyCon
 `Proposal Advice <http://us.pycon.org/2014/speaking/proposal_advice/>`_
-page offers excellent advice,
+is excellent advice,
 some people learn better by example.

-So I am here making public all of my PyCon talk proposals from the last four years.
+So I am making public my PyCon talk proposals from several past years!

-I am including both the successes and failures, along with a few thoughts about each.
+I include both 3 successes and 3 failures, along with a few thoughts about each.
-Remember that these only reflect how I myself tend to write proposals.
-Good talks get accepted
-based on proposals that look quite different from mine, and many factors important to your success will vary from year to year — including the interests and skill levels of selection committee members, the number of talks competing in the same subject area, and what fraction of talks that can be accepted overall.
+Remember that these only reflect how I myself tend to write proposals, and that many factors vary from year to year — including the interests and skill levels of selection committee members, the number of talks competing in a given subject area, and what fraction of talks can be accepted overall.

 **“The Mighty Dictionary” (2010)** —
 `Accepted proposal